 4. Easily increase your meal’s nutrition with one step

 Making small changes to the meals you prepare can make a big difference to your health.
 From time to time you can swap out another night of red meat for a fish dish, or try a new recipe that uses vegetables that you haven’t tried cooking with before.
-You can also increase the health value of every bite by adding some omega-3 and vitamin D to your smoothies or salads by including OmegaSea.
+You can also increase the health value of every bite by adding some omega-3 and vitamin D to your smoothies or salads by including a supplement like OmegaSea.
 One teaspoon per day of OmegaSea provides a dose of omega-3s and vitamin D without having to consume a pill.
-It comes in tasty flavours like chocolate and lemon, there’s even bubble-gum bonanza for the kids!
-Add it to your salad dressing or smoothie for added benefits for your bones, teeth, cardiovascular health, brain function and overall good health!

 5. Change how you go to bed